hardscrabble/hardscrabble.github.io/_posts/2017-02-05-memoize-with-defined.md

 ... then we would execute the database query _five times_, even though we made an effort to prevent that.

-This is actually totally fine, because our `perform` method _isn't_ written like that.
-That was just a hypothetical.
+This is actually totally fine, because our `perform` method _isn't_ written like that (again, that was just a hypothetical).
 Our `perform` method only calls the `dog` method more than once if it's truthy, so there's no problem here.

 ## memoization using `defined?`